ursjoss/lola-sumup/README.md

 The (potentially redacted) intermediate file is consumed by the second `export` step.
 It generates four different exports from it, dedicated to different purposes in the context of LoLa's monthly closing process.

+After the general ledger has been updated, the accounts are exported to an Excel file via Banana accounting software.
+The subcommand `close` process the excel and aggregates the year-to-date figures on the level of the LoLa budget.

 ## Versions